Angelmmiguel/pm/README.md

 Available config parameters:
 * `after-all` : execute this command after switch to a project with `pm go`.

-For example, you can open sublime on a project when `go` to it:
+For example, you can open Sublime Text on a project when `go` to it:

 ```zsh
 pm config add after-all "sublime ."